-A great leader is also a great teacher by understanding the difference between management and leadership.
+A great leader can also be a great teacher by understanding the difference between management and leadership.

-Situations arise from time to time that call for people in formal leadership positions to rely on management skills—to be a manager when people don’t want to work with you or don’t want to learn.
-Or, at home putting your “parenting hat” on and making a final decision or setting boundaries.
+Situations arise from time to time that calls for people in formal leadership positions to rely on management skills—to be a manager when people don’t want to work with you or don’t want to learn.
+Some are probably used to being at home and putting their “parenting hat” on and making a final decision or setting boundaries.

 As you lead others, there will be many situations in which you will use your leading/teaching skills, and some that will require you to transition to your managerial skills to ensure a culture of commitment.
 Here are some workplace examples:

 Misunderstandings about the work that needs to be done.
 If a particular employee is not operating to her full potential because the scope or procedures of a project have not been optimally communicated to her, take it in stride and recognize that you may have to put in some teaching time with her to bring her back up to speed.